humdrum-tools/humdrum-documentation/guide/ch31/index.md

 Often the <span class="unix">find</span> command can be used to answer research questions more directly.
 Suppose we wanted to determine whether German drinking songs more likely to be in triple meter.
-There are over four thousand German folksongs encoded in Helmut Schaffrath\'s *Essen Folksong Collection*.
+There are over four thousand German folksongs encoded in Helmut Schaffrath's *Essen Folksong Collection*.
 These works contain genre-related tags encoded as "`AGN`" reference records.
 One of the genres distinguished is "Trinklied" (drinking song).